-The District's proportion of the net pension liability for each membership group that the employer participates in is based on the employer contributing entity's percentage of that membership group's total employer contributions for the fiscal year ended June 30, 2021.
+The District's proportion of the net pension liability for each membership group that the employer participates in is based on the employer contributing entity's percentage of that membership group's total employer contributions for the fiscal year ended June 30, 2022.
 Only employer contributions for the pay period end dates that fell within the period of July 1, 2021 to June 30, 2022 were included in the total contributions for a specific employer.
 Regular and any adjustment contributions that applied to FY 2021 are included in the total contribution amounts.
-In the event that an employer is behind in reporting to PERA its required contributions, an estimate (receivable) was used to project the unremitted employer contributions.
+In the event that an employer is behind in reporting to PERA its required contributions.
 This allowed for fair and consistent measurement of the contributions with the total population.
 This methodology was used to maintain consistent measurement each year in determining the percentages to be allocated among all the participating employers.

-7. PERA PENSION PLAN (CONTINUED)
+8. PERA PENSION PLAN (CONTINUED)

-For the year ended June 30, 2022, the 2021 recognized PERA Fund Municipal General Division pension expense of \$539,503.
-At June 30, 2022, the District reported PERA Fund Municipal General Division deferred outflows of resources and deferred inflows or resources related to pensions for Municipal General Division from the following sources:
+For the year ended June 30, 2023, the District recognized PERA Fund Municipal General Division pension expense of \$825,892.
+At June 30, 2023, the District reported PERA Fund Municipal General Division deferred outflows of resources and deferred inflows or resources related to pensions for Municipal General Division from the following sources:

-O Deferred utflows of esources Deferred inflows of resources Differences between expected and actual experience \$ 17,917 \$ 2,464 Changes in assumptions 237 - Net difference between projected and actual earnings on pension plan investments - 295,780 Contributions subsequent to the measurement date 65,022 - Change in proportion and differences between employer contributions and proportionate share of contributions 395,325 - Total \$ 478,501 \$ 298,244
+Deferred outflows of resources Deferred inflows of resources Differences between expected and actual experience \$ 5,036 \$ 30,553 Changes in assumptions - - Net difference between projected and actual earnings on pension plan investments 124,332 - Contributions subsequent to the measurement date 87,752 - Change in proportion and differences between employer contributions and proportionate share of contributions 243,859 Total \$ 460,979 \$ 30,553

-7. PERA PENSION PLAN (CONTINUED)
+8. PERA PENSION PLAN (CONTINUED)

 Actuarial assumptions.
-As described above, the PERA Fund member group pension liabilities and net pension liabilities are based on actuarial valuations performed as of June 30, 2021 for each of the membership groups.
-Then each PERA Fund member group pension liability was rolled forward from the valuation date to the Plan year ending June 30, 2021 using generally accepted actuarial principles.
-There were no significant events or changes in benefit provisions that required an adjustment to the roll-forward liabilities as of 2021.
-These actuarial methods and assumptions were adopted by the Board for use in the 2021 actuarial valuation.
+As described above, the PERA Fund member group pension liabilities and net pension liabilities are based on actuarial valuations performed as of June 30, 2022 for each of the membership groups.
+Then each PERA Fund member group pension liability was rolled forward from the valuation date to the Plan year ending June 30, 2022 using generally accepted actuarial principles.
+There were no significant events or changes in benefit provisions that required an adjustment to the roll-forward liabilities as of 2022.
+These actuarial methods and assumptions were adopted by the Board for use in the 2022 actuarial valuation.

-Actuarial valuation date June 30, 2020 Actuarial cost method Entry age normal

-Amortization method Level percent of payroll, Open

-Payroll growth rate 3.00% Remaining amortization period 25 years

-Asset valuation method 4-year Smoothed Market

-Actuarial assumptions:

-Investment rate of return 7.25%

-Administrative expenses .50% of payroll Projected salary increases 3.25% - 13.50%

-Post-retirement benefit increases 1.60% compounded annually beginning 7/1/2023

-(2.5% for certain retirees and disabled participants age 75 or older or with annual benefits less than
+Actuarial valuation date Actuarial cost method Amortization method Payroll growth rate Remaining amortization period Asset valuation method Actuarial assumptions: June 30, 2021 Entry age normal Level percent of payroll, Open 3.00% 25 years 4-year Smoothed Market Administrative expenses Projected salary increases Post-retirement benefit increases 7.25% .50% of payroll 3.25% - 13.50% 1.60% compounded annually beginning 7/1/2023 (2.5% for certain retirees and disabled participants age 75 or older or with annual benefits less than \$25,000)

+Includes inflation at 2.50%.

-For PERA Fund Municipal General Division, at June 30, 2022, the District reported a liability of \$719,760 for its proportionate share of the net pension liability.
+For PERA Fund Municipal General Division, at June 30, 2023, the District reported a liability of \$1,256,318 for its proportionate share of the net pension liability.